ISISComputingGroup/ibex_developers_manual/testing/System-Testing-with-RCPTT.md

 ## Warnings and Gotchas

 * Add wait XXXX when the GUI will be reading/writing to PVs and may take some time to respond
 * The perspective switcher buttons do not get recorded properly, to manually switch just do e.g. `get-label "Log Plotter" | click`.
-Note that we started writing procedures for these actions in the `SwitchToViewProcedures" context, to maximise code reuse.
+Note that we started writing procedures for these actions in the `SwitchToViewProcedures` context, to maximise code reuse.

 ## Running tests automatically